 This is why we always recommend users delete inactive plugins from their sites.

 We hope this article helped you learn how to properly deactivate WordPress plugins.
-You may also want to see our guide on how to choose the best WordPress plugin for your website and our list of must-have WordPress plugins.
+You may also want to see our guide on why you can’t install WordPress plugins and our list of must-have WordPress plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.